Building an Academic Program

 GenEd courses in the natural sciences and mathematics introduce students to key modes of thinking that are indispensable to a liberal education in today’s scientifically and technologically complex culture.
 They provide the scientific skills necessary for critically evaluating contemporary problems by applying scientific method, utilizing quantitative reasoning, and enhancing scientific literacy.
 They also provide a means of comparison to other modes of inquiry by including historical, epistemological, and ethical perspectives.
 There are a variety of courses that meet these objectives and are appropriate for future majors in the humanities, arts, and social sciences, as well as for students interested in majoring in the natural sciences or mathematics.

 Course Descriptions and GenEd

-Course descriptions in WesMaps, the University Catalog, and the Course Supplement indicate which courses meet GenEd Expectations.
+Course descriptions in WesMaps and the University Catalog indicate which courses meet GenEd Expectations.
 Most, but not all, courses will fulfill the GenEd Expectations.
-Advanced Placement, International Baccalaureate, and transfer credits do not count toward fulfillment of GenEd.
-Courses taken by transfer students at their previous institutions may be considered for GenEd equivalency credit.
+Advanced Placement and International Baccalaureate do not count toward fulfillment of GenEd.
+Transfer courses taken at other accredited institutions may be considered for GenEd equivalency credit.

 GenEd Expectations are divided into two stages: